LibraryCarpentry/lc-shell/episodes/03-working-with-files-and-folders.md

 try using tab again.
 We would encourage using this method throughout today to see how it behaves (as it saves loads of time and effort!).

+Caveat: the exact behaviour of your shell's tab completion may differ slightly.
+For example, when multiple files start with the same characters, you may actually find that pressing tab does *not* fill up to the first point of difference.
+This could be because you are using a [non-bash shell](https://scriptingosx.com/2019/07/moving-to-zsh-part-5-completions/), or even just because your bash settings are slightly different.
+It's best to stick with your current settings for now.

 ::::::::::::::::::::::::::::::::::::::::::::::::::

 ### Reading files